PlanetLive/nextjs/README.md

 ## nextjs

-The content in the current repository is built from the following [Setup steps](https://vercel.com/guides/nextjs-prisma-postgres) using Node.js, Next.js, Prisma, and PostgreSQL (or MySQL) with TypeScript.
+The content in the current repository is built from these [setup steps](https://vercel.com/guides/nextjs-prisma-postgres) using Node.js, Next.js, Prisma, and PostgreSQL (or MySQL) with TypeScript.